foretspaisibles/bsdowl/doc/LaTeXDocument.md

 outputtemplate := "%j-%c.mps";
 ```

+These setting are appropriate when working with modern versions of
-The first declaration parametrises the inclusion of fonts in the
+METAPOST and the *graphicx* LaTeX package.
+The first declaration
+parametrises the inclusion of fonts in the output, while the second
-output, while the second reconfigures the names used for output.
+reconfigures the names used for output.

-Assume you prepared illustrations for your article with METAPOST,
+Assume we prepared illustrations for our article with METAPOST,
-and split your illustrations into two files `illustr1.mp` and
+and split our illustrations into two files `illustr1.mp` and
 `illustr2.mp`.
-To let `latex.doc.mk` handle the production of your
+To let `latex.doc.mk` handle the production of our
-figures, add _SRCS_ statements to your `Makefile`:
+figures, we add _SRCS_ statements to your `Makefile`:

 ```makefile
 DOCUMENT=		galley.tex